muggy8/improbable/from-me-to-me/Inesqadm.md

 The room was once again filled with silence as Mikay returned to the desk we were all sitting at.

-Although we had one less highly improtant person among us and I was once again with my strangely farmiliar group of housemates again, the uneasy atmosphere did not disperse.
+Although we had one less highly improtant person among us and I was once again with my strangely farmiliar group of housemates, the uneasy atmosphere did not disperse.

 The 3 of us sat in silence and once again, time began to lose meaning.